makersacademy/takeaway-challenge/README.md

  ```

- Approach
+ Instructions
  -------

  * Reading user stories I draw a domain modeling table with objects and messages.
 My first thought was to implement a class List and a class Dish not to have the list of dishes hard coded in the List class (thinking about the owner of the Takeaway adding and deleting dishes etc.).
 After a while I changed my mind: it wasn't a required feature.
 So I just added a hash to @dishes in the List class.
 Then refactored: dishes (hash) can be given as an argument initializing the List class.

- * User Story n.2: I initialized an Order class with the same list.
+ * **User Story n.2** I initialized an Order class with the same list.
 Not sure about SRP: shouldn't the data be stored only in one place?
+Thinking about dependencies injection.

- * User Story n.3: Implemented a total method and a verify_total method that takes the total given by the user as an argument.
-Not sure why the user shouldn't trust the total returned by the terminal.
+ * **User Story n.3** Implemented a total method and a confirm_total method that takes the total given by the user as an argument (not sure why the user shouldn't trust the total returned by the terminal). ```order.confirm_total``` processes the order and leads to the next step.